What is acute pancreatitis?

 The main causes of acute pancreatitis are:

-Gallstones Gallstones Gallstones are clumps of solid material that can form in the gallbladder.
+Gallstones Gallstones Gallstones are solid material that can form in the gallbladder.
 Your gallbladder is the organ where your body stores bile.
-Bile is a digestive fluid that helps break down fats in food... read more (clumps of solid material that form in your gallbladder)
+Bile is a digestive fluid that helps break down fats in food before... read more (clumps of solid material that form in your gallbladder)

 Gallstones can leave your gallbladder and get stuck where the drainage tubes from the gallbladder and pancreas join together.
 These stones block digestive juices from getting out of the pancreas.